ornao/pp2main/README.md

 | Interactive world map | Click a country on the map | Light up green or red depending on choice | Works as expected |

 # Go in readme file itself or raw data to see rest of readme file is not showing here in preview or github preview for some reason
-- this is a remanent of my original submission as I could not figure out why why readmefile was not appearing in preview and git hub pages.
-It turns out I was missing a closing </details> tag for one of my dropdowns and as a result when viewing my orgina submission readme file one need to open up all my dropdowns to view the content and testing that i had done on form this.
-Very frustrating to this simple missing tag resulted in me failing my original submission even tho my content was all there including the deployment which was hyperfocused on in my orginal submission.
+- this is a remanent of my original submission as I could not figure out why my readme file was not appearing in preview and git hub pages.
+It turns out I was missing a closing </details> tag for one of my dropdowns and as a result when viewing my original submission readme file one needed to open up all my dropdowns to view the content and testing that i had done from this point on.

-I even raising this issue in github on submission hoping all my work would be visible to be examined
+I raised this issue in github on submission hoping all my work would be visible to be examined.
 <img src="assets/docs/readme_screenshots/userstories/issuereadmefile.png">

 <details><summary>Screenshots</summary>
 <img src="assets/docs/readme_screenshots/userstories/correctanswer.png">
 <img src="assets/docs/readme_screenshots/userstories/incorrectanswer.png">
 </details>

 5. I want 3 guesses only and then to move onto new question

 | **Feature**       | **Action**        | **Expected Result**                  | **Actual Result** |